 Aggravated harassment is a serious crime and carries far more severe punishments than a conviction of simple harassment.
 A conviction carries harsh penalties, along with a criminal record of being a convicted felon.
 It can cost you your job, your life, and your freedom.
 Different types of harassment exist.
 If you sense that someone is putting you at risk or making you feel uneasy.
 Take action.
 We are familiar with how this feels because many individuals who come to our office seeking legal assistance have demonstrated it.
 We can help you too.

 If you or your loved one has been accused of aggravated harassment, you must seek legal advice from a credible Phoenix criminal defense attorney at Snader Law Group without delay.
 Our legal team has an in-depth understanding of Arizona law and the criminal justice system.
-We will help you understand the nature of your charges and build the most effective defense for your case.
+Contact us today and we will help you understand the nature of your charges and build the most effective defense for your case.

 Why Do I Need an Aggravated Harassment Attorney in Arizona?